Desert Vista High School: Allegations of racial harassment

 In 2005, security guard Loretta Avent filed a discrimination charge with the Equal Employment Opportunity Commission against McDonald, accusing him of retaliation after she coordinated a meeting that exposed Native American students' claims of harassment by students, in addition to unfair treatment by teachers.
-During that meeting, which took place in April, 36 parents, students and tribal leaders with the Gila River Indian Community met with school and district leaders to talk about allegations of racial discrimination and harassment, including claims of racial profiling, being called "savages", and inaction by teachers to rectify the problems.
+During that meeting, which took place in April, 36 parents, students and tribal leaders of the Gila River Indian Community met with school and district leaders to talk about allegations of racial discrimination and harassment, including claims of racial profiling, being called "savages", and inaction by teachers to rectify the problems.

-After the aforementioned meeting, which took place in April, Tempe Union High School District received a letter from four women, demanding an investigation into allegations of racial bias against the school's African American students, including unfair grading practices and a student assault, among other claims.
+After the aforementioned April meeting, Tempe Union High School District received a letter from four women, demanding an investigation into allegations of racial bias against the school's African American students, including unfair grading practices and a student assault, among other claims.

-Closed door mediation sessions were later held with school district officials, school administrators, Gila River Indian Community Lt.
+Closed door mediation sessions were later held between school district officials, school administrators, Gila River Indian Community Lt.
 Gov. Mary Thomas, and US Attorney Paul Charlton, which resulted in sensitivity training for faculty and the creation of a Native American Club on campus.

-Allegations of sexual harassment involving staff member
+Allegations of sexual harassment by a staff member

-In 2005, reports surfaced that the school's former football coach, Jim Rattay, was accused by female students of engaging in unprofessional conduct.
+Also in 2005, reports surfaced that the school's former football coach, Jim Rattay, was accused by female students of engaging in unprofessional conduct.

-According to a report compiled by district officials, Rattay, in one incident, asked a 14-year-old female student to walk to the front of the class, and read, out loud, passages from a pamphlet about teen pregnancy and sexually transmitted diseases.
-Rattay claimed to the class that he had seen the girl's name in the boys' bathroom.
-The girl, who was not identified, claimed that Rattay made false claims that she had white marks on her lips or chin, after she read a passage from the pamphlet about herpes, after which the students interpreted the comment to mean that the girl in question either engaged on oral sex or had herpes.
-The girl also claimed that Rattay made another false comment about her promiscuity as she sat down.
+According to a report compiled by district officials, Rattay, in one incident, asked a 14-year-old female student to read in front of the class, passages from a pamphlet about teen pregnancy and sexually transmitted diseases.
+Rattay told the class that he had seen the girl's name in the boys' bathroom.
+The girl, who was not identified, claimed that Rattay also made false claims that she had white marks on her lips or chin after she read the passage from the pamphlet about herpes, which the students interpreted to mean that the girl in question either engaged in oral sex or had herpes.
+The girl also claimed that Rattay made another false comment about her being promiscuous as she sat down.

-School district officials, in their report, claimed that an investigation of Rattay found "insufficient evidence" to support allegations of sexual harassment.
+School district officials censured Rattay, but claimed that an investigation of him found "insufficient evidence" to support allegations of sexual harassment.
+The school district did not reveal details of disciplinary actions in the censure.

 In a separate, unrelated complaint, Rattay was accused of calling another female student "ugly", and making other comments about her appearance.
-The school district did not reveal details of the disciplinary actions taken.